Invertigo (roller coaster)

 Invertigo is an inverted shuttle roller coaster model developed and manufactured by Dutch company Vekoma.
 Four roller coasters based on this model were built, with the first installation opening in 1997 as HangOver at Liseberg amusement park located in Sweden.
-Two of the four are still in operation.
+Three of the four are still in operation.
 Invertigo is designed as an inverted variation of their traditional Boomerang model, which first appeared in 1984.
 Invertigo's seat configuration is also a departure from its predecessor, in that riders sit back-to-back, resulting in all rows facing one another with the exception of the first and last.

 History

 Stinger when it was at California's Great America as Invertigo.

 The first installation of an Invertigo roller coaster occurred at Liseberg in 1997.
 HangOver was originally scheduled to open in 1996 as a launched roller coaster, however, the technology at the time prevented this from occurring and forced the opening back by a year.
 On March 21, 1998, California's Great America opened a ride known simply as Invertigo.
 On April 17, 1999, Face/Off opened at Kings Island.
 It was originally themed after the 1997 Paramount Pictures/Touchstone Pictures film of the same name.
 On May 8, 1999, Two Face: The Flip Side opened at Six Flags America.
 It was themed after DC Comics' Batman rival, Harvey Dent A.K.A.
 Two-Face.

 In 2002, HangOver at Liseberg closed and was relocated to Allou Fun Park the following year.
 The ride, however, was never set up there and was relocated to Sommerland Syd where it operated under the name Tornado from July 2, 2005.

 An accident in October 2007 closed Two Face: The Flip Side at Six Flags America indefinitely.
 The coaster did not reopen for the 2008 season and was sold to a park in Italy.
 The ride reopened as Diabolik at Movieland Park for the 2015 season.

 In 2008, Face/Off at Kings Island was renamed to Invertigo following the park's initiative to remove Paramount themes from the park after being sold to Cedar Fair two years prior.